JWST's PEARLS: 119 multiply imaged galaxies behind MACS0416, lensing properties of caustic crossing galaxies, and the relation between halo mass and number of globular clusters at $z=0.4$: The relation between mass and globular clusters

 At a more quantitative level, Fig.~\ref{Fig_Profiles_GC} shows the integrated profiles for seven well-constrained halos (marked by big yellow circles in Fig.~\ref{Fig_GC_All}).
-At distances $\la$30\,kpc, the number density of GCs scales as the mass with a slope in the number (or mass) surface density $\alpha \approx -0.3$.
+At distances $\la$30\,kpc, the number density of GCs scales as the projected mass with a slope in the number (or mass) surface density $\alpha \approx -0.3$.
 At larger radii, the surface number density of GCs falls faster, with $\alpha \approx -1.3$, that is $\approx $1\,dex faster than the mass surface density, in good agreement with results from simulations \citep{Schaller2015,Pillepich2018,Alonso2020} as well as earlier observational results from JWST in galaxy-cluster lenses \citep{Diego2023d}.
-The number of globular clusters found within each of the seven halos corresponds to the halo mass within the same radius.
+The number of GCs found within each of the seven correlates with the halo projected mass within the same radius.
 The halo mass is reasonably well approximated by the law $M /\Msun \approx 1.2 \times10^{10} N_{\rm GC}$.
 (The circular regions where we computed the halo mass and $N_{\rm GC}$ are shown in Fig.~\ref{Fig_GC_All}.)
 We took smaller circles for smaller halos, but the circle size makes little difference provided the radius is in the range where the slopes of the solid-line and dashed-line profiles in Fig.~\ref{Fig_Profiles_GC} are similar.